 On the medial side, it is attached to the styloid process of the ulna, the triquetral, and the pisiform bones.

-The retinaculum sends down septa which are attached to the longitudinal ridges on the posterior surface of the lower end of radius.
+The retinaculum sends down septa which are attached to the longitudinal ridges on the posterior surface of the lower end of the radius.
 This creates six osteofascial compartments on the back of the wrist.

 Abductor pollicis longus and extensor pollicis brevis